-Counterparty St ockholders' Equity at Risk Weighted Average Maturity (days) Percentage of Stockholders' Equity Barclays Capital Inc. \$ 77,334 277 9.1 % Citigroup Global Markets Inc. 50,263 22 5.9 %
+Counterparty St tockholders' Equity at Risk Weighted Average Maturity (days) Percentage of Stockholders' Equity Barclays Capital Inc. \$ 77,334 277 9.1 % Citigroup Global Markets Inc. 50,263 22 5.9 %

 The Company's financing arrangements generally include customary representations, warranties, and covenants, but may also contain more restrictive supplemental terms and conditions.
 Although specific to each financing arrangement, typical supplemental terms include requirements of minimum equity, leverage ratios, performance triggers or other financial ratios.
+As of September 30, 2020, the Company is in compliance with all of its financial covenants.